-What clients say when agencies aren’t in the room: CMO insights on the recession and COVID-19 recovery
+CMO insights on growth: What clients say when agencies aren’t in the room

 Written by: Karl Sakas

 What if you could get inside the heads of your clients?
-Your agency could find ways to serve them better, as they deal with the recession and COVID-19 recovery.
+Your agency could find ways to serve them better, as they deal with obstacles and new uncertainty.

 We haven’t found a way to literally read their minds—but I have the next best alternative.

 What is it?
-Studying CMO insights from the brand-side CMO networking group I co-founded in 2016.
+Studying CMO insights from the brand-side CMO networking group I co-founded and ran from 2016-2021.

 The updates are anonymous, but the insights are actionable.
 And those insights just might help you attract leads, close sales, or boost retention—by better serving those in your target market.

-Let’s look at how the pandemic and recession are affecting their businesses, what they’re talking about, what’s working today, and what they expect around recovery.
+Let’s look at how the downturn is affecting their businesses, what they’re talking about, what’s working today, and what they expect around recovery.
 Spoiler alert: They need your help… and they’re predicting a slower recovery than most agency leaders.
+[Written in June 2020.
+Last updated: April 2024]

-CMO insights: The impact of COVID-19 and the 2020 recession
+CMO insights: The impact of COVID… and economic downturn

 These stood out as themes during the CMO mastermind event in late May 2020:

-1. Most CMOs expect to make changes to their product and service offerings.
+1. Most CMOs expected to make changes to their product and service offerings.
 Fully 60% said change things “somewhat” and 20% said they’d change things “radically.”
 (Note: This was a small survey sample.)

-3. There’s a thirst for quality content, including live digital events.
+3. There was a thirst for quality content, including live digital events.
 CMOs are seeing more engagement in a single event than a typical month otherwise on the platform (including LinkedIn Live video and Tweet chats).
 And it’s not just engagement—they’re generating leads, too.

 4. Embrace opportunities to experiment and (like it or not) test your mettle.
 No one was thrilled to be facing these challenges, but finding ways to succeed today might well be the biggest challenge of their careers as marketing leaders.